CtrlEricc/rules-list/README.md

 ## Getting Started

-First, you have to run flutter pub get at the root of the project
+First, you have to run flutter pub get at the root of the project:
 ```flutter pub get```

 A few resources to get you started if this is your first Flutter project: